 During the past 3 or 4 years financial struggles have dominated the headlines around the world.
 From Greece, to Spain, to Wall Street in the US- people all over the world are overwhelmed with making ends meet and often have to balance that with the amount of credit card debt they carry.
 In today’s world, it is no longer a wise choice to carry a lot credit card debt because many people do not have job security like they used to.
 Credit cards require monthly payments to be made and with each late payment, your chances of successfully paying off your balance falter.
-There are many people who want to learn how to consolidate their credit card debt, so they can reduce their bills and pay off the debt faster and rebuild your credit ratings (see this site).
+There are many people who want to learn how to consolidate their credit card debt, so they can reduce their bills and pay off the debt faster and rebuild their credit ratings.

 One of the best ways to consolidate debt is to visit your bank.
 The bankers might be able to offer you a low interest loan with low monthly payments that you can use to pay off the credit card debt.
 You might have to cut up your credit cards as the loan is being issued as a requirement from the bank.